DarkMerge/stable-dashboard/tz.md

 > some guy once said:

-> "Billi, you can never known, can never known."
+> "Billy, you can never known, can never known."

-> sthat guy was Albert Einstein.
+> that guy was Albert Einstein.